albertosgz/kooomo-code-challenge/README.md

 ### Database

-A schema with name _kooomo_code_challenge_ is necessary in the MySql instance by default.
+A schema with name _kooomo_code_challenge_ is **necessary** in the MySql instance by default.
+Please create it before proceed with the installation process.

 If you need to connect into it (the Mysql container), the connection information is:
 - Host: mysql